The RRS held its 2017 Rocket and Space Exhibition and Symposium today, April 22nd, at the Ken Nakaoka Community Center in Gardena.

 The Rocketry Organization of California (ROC) had a great exhibit.

-Mars City Design and LA Spaceport were both at the exhibition.
+Mars City Design and Spaceport L.A. were both at the exhibition.

 Also, we were very fortunate to have a lot of rocketry equipment on display (on loan) from Norton Sales.

-And also a fine piece from Apogee Astronautics, a Viper 3A booster, on loan to the RRS symposium exhibition courtesy of Robert Kleinberger.
+Also a fine piece from Apogee Astronautics, a Viper 3A booster, on loan to the RRS symposium exhibition courtesy of Robert Kleinberger.

 Many current and former members of the RRS were at the symposium.